asmyshlyaev177/state-in-url/README.md

 Time to use query string for state management, as it was originally intended.
 This library does all mundane stuff for you.

+This library is a good alternative for NUQS.

 # Use cases

 - 💾 Store unsaved user forms or page filters in URL